LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/strings/strings-as-objects.rst

 As with methods, it does not make sense to refer to a property without also referring to the associated object.
 Referencing ``name`` by itself in code *does not* give you the value of ``console.name``.

-Properties and methods can be used in conjunction with a specific object, as we did with ``console``, or with a variable containing an object.
+Properties and methods can be used in conjunction with a specific object, as we did with ``console``.

 We will learn quite a bit more about objects in this course, including how to use objects to create your own custom data types.
 This powerful JavaScript features allows us to bundle up data and functionality in useful, modular ways.